Elaine Tuttle Hansen: CTY Directorship (2011–2018)

 After stepping down from the Bates College presidency, Hansen joined the leadership of The Center for Talented Youth at Johns Hopkins University.
 On August 1, 2011, she was appointed as the executive director of the university program.
 On April 6, 2013, Hansen was the inauguration speaker for the incoming president of Berea College, Lyle Roelofs in Berea, Kentucky.

 In July 2013, she was profiled by Johns Hopkins Gazette where she was asked about the upcoming decade for the program and its priorities.
 She defined her top priory for the future of The Center for Talented Youth at Johns Hopkins University by stating:The evolving role of online learning and hybrid educational programs will serve the needs of the most academically advanced students particularly well.
 Our increased understanding of how the human brain functions will enhance our ability to identify and nurture the most exceptional minds and improve the educational experiences of all learners.The university announced that she was stepping down in August 2018.
+She was succeeded by interim director Amy Shelton.